dashyanngkachru/Exploratory-Analysis-and-Machine-Learning-to-detect-diabetes-/README.md

 # Exploratory Analysis and Machine Learning to detect diabetes

-# <b> Kindly refer the following notebook to see the visualizations: Final Project.ipynb </b>
+# <b> Kindly refer the following notebook to see the visualizations: Diabetes Project_Visualizations.ipynb </b>

-# <b> Kindly refer the following notebook to see the machine learning: Final Project Machine Learning-1.ipynb </b>
+# <b> Kindly refer the following notebook to see the machine learning: Diabetes Project_Machine Learning.ipynb </b>

 Number of Instances: 768